BBL: Steve Smith booed by Gabba crowd after complaining about sight screen in game against Brisbane Heat

 - Choose the Sky Sports push notifications you want

-Jack Edwards and England's Sam Curran finished off the game as Sixers won by five wickets to progress to Tuesday qualifier, where they will face Perth Scorchers, live on Sky Sports.
+Jack Edwards and England's Sam Curran finished off the game as the Sixers won by five wickets to progress to Tuesday's qualifier, where they will face Perth Scorchers, live on Sky Sports.

-This win comes after Smith was involved with more drama on Friday when he knocked back a run from Babar Azam, so that he would be able to take strike during the Power Surge.
+The win comes after Smith was involved in drama on Friday when he rejected a run from Babar Azam so he would be able to take strike during the Power Surge.

-However, Smith explained ahead of Sunday's game that the two are on good terms, complimenting Azam's batting.

-"Nah he's good, we were chatting before.
-I thought he batted really nice the other night," Smith said.
+But Smith played down the incident ahead of Sunday's game: "He's good, we were chatting before.
+I thought he batted really nice the other night.

 "We had a good partnership, put on a few.
 We were chatting about our golf before.
 He's looking forward to tonight, hopefully we get off to a good start again."